-- (1) The repeal of section 37 of the Occupational Safety and Health Act 1984 (the "OSH Act") by section 50 does not affect the status of a safety and health committee that is in existence under the OSH Act immediately before that repeal. - (2) Any such committee is to be taken, after the commencement of section 50, to have been established under section 38 or 39B of the OSH Act inserted by section 50, as the case may be. - (3) If before the commencement of section 50 - (a) a request was made in respect of a workplace under section 36(1) of the OSH Act repealed by section 50; but - (b) a safety and health committee had not been established for the workplace under section 37 of the OSH Act so repealed, the duty of the employer under section 37 of the OSH Act to establish a safety and health committee for the workplace lapses on that commencement.
+- (1) The repeal of section 37 of the Occupational Safety and Health Act 1984 (the "OSH Act") by section 50 does not affect the status of a safety and health committee that is in existence under the OSH Act immediately before that repeal. - (2) Any such committee is to be taken, after the commencement of section 50, to have been established under section 38 or 39B of the OSH Act inserted by section 50, as the case may be. - (3) If before the commencement of section 50 - (a) a request was made in respect of a workplace under section 36(1) of the OSH Act repealed by section 50; but the duty of the employer under section 37 of the OSH Act to establish a safety and health committee for the workplace lapses on that commencement.